MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-overview.md

   - [Windows Subsystem for Android](https://support.microsoft.com/windows/abed2335-81bf-490a-92e5-fe01b66e5c48)
   - [Windows Subsystem for Android developer information](/windows/android/wsa)

-- Your Windows 10 apps will also work on Windows 11. **[App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure)** is also available if there are some issues.
+- Your Windows 10 apps also work on Windows 11. **[App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure)** is also available if there are some issues.

   You can continue to use **MSIX packages** for your UWP, Win32, WPF, and WinForm desktop application files.
 Continue to use **Windows Package Manager** to install Windows apps.
 You can create **Azure virtual desktops** that run Windows 11.
 Use **Azure Virtual desktop with MSIX app attach** to virtualize desktops and apps.
 For more information on these features, see [Overview of apps on Windows client devices](/windows/application-management/overview-windows-apps).